software-development-project-1/software-development-project-1.github.io/material/agile-software-development.md

 > 8. The Manifesto for Agile Software Development provides a detailed description of how to manage a software development process
 > 9. It is the Scrum Master's responsibility to help other members in following the Scrum process

+{: .important-title }

+> Exercise 9
+>
+> What is the difference between the development process of Scrum and the [Waterfall model](https://en.wikipedia.org/wiki/Waterfall_model)?
+What are the benefits of Scrum's approach?

 ## Agile requirement specification

 In the _requirements phase_ of the software development lifecycle, the stakeholders' requirements for the software are defined and documented.
+The software requirements specification document lists sufficient and necessary requirements for the project development.
+To derive the requirements, the developer needs to have a clear and thorough understanding of the products under development.
+This is achieved through detailed and continuous communications with the project team and customer throughout the software development process.

+{: .note }

+> The term "stakeholders" refers to the people or groups affected by a software development project.
+Stakeholders are for example the end users who use the software and the customer funding the project.

+Software's requirements are commonly categorized as _functional_ and _non-functional requirements_.
+Functional requirements are the requirements stated by the user which one can see directly in the final product, unlike the non-functional requirements.
+For example the following requirements are functional requirements:

+> User should be able to register with a username and password

+> User should be able to see a list of latest blog posts of their favorite blogs

+Non-functional requirements on the other are quality constraints that the system must satisfy.
+These requirements can't be seen by the user but rather cover for example security and performance aspects of the system.
+For example the following requirements are functional requirements:

+> User's password should be stored in the database as a Bcrypt password hash upon registration

+> List of latest blog posts of user's favorite blogs should be loaded on average in a less than one second

-In agile software development, requirements are commonly written as _user stories_.
+In agile software development, functional requirements are commonly written as _user stories_.
 A user story is a short, simple description of a feature told from the perspective of the person who desires the new feature in the software.
 During each Sprint, the Developers of the Scrum Team implement features for the software based on the user stories.

-{: .note }

-> The term "stakeholder" refers to the people or groups affected by a software development project.
-Stakeholders are for example the end users who use the software and the customer funding the project.

 For example, two separate user stories for a blog application could be the following: